Role of the PTA

 Upon initiating the application to New York State Department of Education for Certification Form 1, Questions 10 through 14 are directed at determining a candidate's moral character.
 The New York State Department of Education maintains the right to both determine and provide an appeal process of the determination of good moral character.

 The field of Physical Therapy is an exciting field in which graduates have the opportunity to assist clients of all ages in improving their health, well-being, and function.
 Physical Therapists (PT's) and Physical Therapist Assistants (PTAs) practice in hospitals, rehabilitation facilities, nursing homes, private practice, home care settings, schools, and industrial facilities.
 State laws vary regarding the scope of practice in Physical Therapy; however, the PTA must always work under the direction and supervision of the PT.

 There are two scholarship funds and one memorial fund which are offered exclusively to our Physical Therapist Assistant students.
-Contributions may be made by indicating the name of the fund (see listings below) and making check payable to "Educational Foundation of Orange County Community College, Inc." Mail check to: Educational Foundation-Vincent Cazzetta, Orange County Community College, 115 South Street, Middletown, NY 10940.
+Contributions may be made by identifying the name of the fund (see listings below) and then by contacting the SUNY Orange Foundation.

 - Excellence in Physical Therapy Scholarship Fund (James Spinks): awarded annually to a full- or part-time, returning/continuing student in the Physical Therapist Assistant program

 - The Roberta Bernstein Scholarship Fund: awarded annually to a returning/continuing student in the Physical Therapist Assistant program who demonstrates financial need

 All gifts are tax-deductible to the fullest extent allowable by law.